Low-Radiation X-Rays

 • Other developmental issues and diseases

-Increasing Patient Safety with Low-Radiation X-Rays
+Increasing Patient Safety with Lower Dental X-Ray Radiation

 According to the American Dental Association (ADA), only a small amount of radiation is utilized during dental X-rays.
-The average X-ray session—two to four images of the back teeth—expose a patient to approximately 0.005 millisieverts (mSv) of radiation.
+The average X-ray session—two to four images of the back teeth—exposes a patient to approximately 0.005 millisieverts (mSv) of radiation.
 In comparison, people who live in the U.S. are naturally exposed to 3.2 mSv from “background sources of radiation.”

-Prior to receiving X-rays, our friendly, experienced dental team will be sure to go over every aspect of the process.
+Prior to receiving X-rays, our experienced dental team will go over every aspect of the process.
 In our effort to ensure you have the best and highest quality dental care, we welcome your questions about low-radiation X-rays or any of our additional services and dental treatments.
+Schedule an appointment now.
+Or, call us anytime with questions at (215) 273-9708.

 Hours of Operation